tomswinburne/tomswinburne.github.io/index.md

 <br>
 <br>
 <!--<u><strong>LM3: Learning Multiscale Material Models</strong></u><br>-->
-<strong>We push the frontier of multi-scale modelling methods for metals, connecting atomic dynamics, microstructure and mechanical properties.</strong>
+<strong>We push the frontier of multi-scale modelling for metals, connecting atomic dynamics, microstructure and mechanical properties.</strong>
 <br>
 <em>Keywords: Dislocations, Irradiation Damage, Phase Diagrams, MD/ML/UQ.</em><br>

 Metallic alloys uniquely combine strength, ductility and reusability due to a complex hierarchy of plasticity mechanisms which are only partially understood.
 In many settings, prediction of component failure is a largely open problem, with important implications across industry and society.

 Fatigue alone is estimated to cost 2-3% of US GDP, while irradiation-induced embrittlement is a key issue for all fission and fusion reactors.
-Crucially, there are no large datasets to learn from as experiments probing microstructural origins of failure are typically indirect, destructive and expensive.
-There is thus a need for predictive models that help diagnosis and mitigation.
+There are no large datasets to learn from as experiments probing the microstructural origins of failure are typically indirect and destructive.

-Our research blends theory and data to build multiscale models of metal plasticity, often with application to the nuclear sector.
-We draw broadly from applied math, physics, mechanics and machine learning to investigate phenomena involving dislocations, diffusion and phase transformation.
+Our research blends theory and data to build multiscale models of metal plasticity, often with applications in the nuclear sector.
+We draw broadly from concepts in applied math, machine learning, physics and mechanics.
 <br>
 <br>
 <strong>We are hiring in Ann Arbor & Paris!</strong><br>
 See <a href="/openings">open positions</a> or email <code>tswin-at-umich-dot-edu</code>.
-<a href="/team">Past members</a> have gone on to obtain competitive positions in both academia and industry.
+<a href="/team">Past members</a> have gone on to obtain competitive positions in academia and industry.
 <br>
 <br>
 <u><strong>Current research topics</strong></u><br>